-Smart business owners know that crises can occur in a moment's notice, so they must prepare their employees to handle any type of workplace situation.
-While you hope it's never used, this proactive planning minimizes damages when an unfortunate circumstance derails your business.
+While you’d hope you’d never need it, proactive planning and having a crisis communication plan minimizes damages when an unfortunate circumstance derails your business.
 After all, it's easy for employees to panic and make rash decisions when they're under pressure to respond to a significant crisis.

 Before we craft an effective crisis-communication plan, we need to understand the different types of crises and how they can affect your business.

-Types of Crisis
+Types of Crisis Examples

 There are five types of crises that may impact your organization.
 Let's briefly summarize each type, or you can read a more detailed explanation of each here.